taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Nicola: *"Minkinha, will you come home, please?"*

-Min: *"Not until I the **first ever** Reborn to be **den-IED** my First Quest!
+Min: *"Not until I'm no longer the **first ever** Reborn to be **den-IED** my First Quest!
 Since when is 'The First Quest shall be of the Reborn's choosing' a confusing statement??"*

 ### Page 3